 Twelve designers and artists of local and national acclaim will present dramatic and spectacular tablescapes on Friday, April 27, 2018.
 Each creation will be inspired by a specific piece of artwork from the museum’s permanent collection.
 Guests at the event will have an opportunity to meet the designers and discuss their creative process.

 The participating designers are introduced below.
-Their information will be posted as it is received.
 The specific artwork which will inspire the table creation of each designer will only be revealed at the event on April 27th!

 John Saladino We are pleased to welcome John Saladino as the Signature Designer for Art of the Table in 2018.

 John Saladino is a graduate of Notre Dame and the Yale School of Art and Architecture.
 He worked in Rome with the architect Piero Sartogo before returning to New York, where he opened his own architectural and interior design practice in the early 1970s.
 Fifteen years ago he started to manufacture own furniture designs, and his company is now known as The Saladino Group, Inc. He has won numerous interior design and furniture awards (including the Daphne Award), and he is on the Board of Directors of the Sir John Soane Museum in London.

 His work regularly appears in international magazines including House Beautiful, House & Garden, the New York Times Magazine, Architectural Digest, Vogue Decoration and The World of Interiors.
 His book, Style by Saladino, has been continuously in print for ten years.

 200 Lexington Avenue, Suite 1600, New York, NY 10016

 Cynthia Belliveau, featuring Hermès.
 Following a successful and award-winning acting career in Canada, where she starred in three long-running hit series, Cynthia Belliveau relocated to Hollywood and turned her attention to a lifelong passion, Interior Design.